 The purpose of the Medicaid rules is to prevent fraud, not to impoverish families.
 People who may someday need Medicaid do not need to “spend down” all their assets, just those that the program deems “countable.”
 What that means is that with strategic planning, you or a loved one can qualify for Medicaid when it is needed, while still protecting assets for loved ones.

 It’s never too early to plan, but before you know it, it could be too late.
-The attorneys at Crouch, Harwell, Fryar & Ferner, PLLC, are experienced in guiding Arkansas families through the process of planning for possible Medicaid needs down the road.
+The attorneys at Crouch, Harwell, Fryar & Ferner, PLLC, are experienced elder law attorneys and can guide Arkansas families through the process of planning for Medicaid needs.

 While it is obviously best to plan early, sometimes an urgent need for help arises.
 Even a young person can have an accident or sudden illness that makes nursing home care necessary.
 If planning ahead isn’t possible, working with an experienced Medicaid planning attorney is still worthwhile.
 A knowledgeable attorney can identify strategies to reduce countable assets and maximize the assets left for family.
 These strategies may include:

 The prospect of placing a loved one in a nursing home is fraught with enough stress.
 Don’t let financial concerns add to the anxiety.
-Putting together a Medicaid plan with a trusted advisor can give you peace of mind and allow you to focus on what is truly important: the health and well-being of your loved one who needs care.
+Putting together a Medicaid plan with a trusted elder law attorney can give you peace of mind and allow you to focus on what is truly important: the health and well-being of your loved one who needs care.

-If you have questions about Medicaid planning, you do not have to find the answers on your own.
+If you have questions about Medicaid planning or elder law, you do not have to find the answers on your own.
 We are available to assist you with all of your long-term care planning needs.
 Contact us today at (479) 751-5222, by e-mail at email@example.com, or using our contact form to discuss how you and your family can benefit from our years of experience.